binsted/ics466-fall2024/morea/home.md

 published: true
 ---

-## Welcome to ICS 199, Fall 2021
+## Welcome to ICS 466, Fall 2024

 <div class="alert alert-danger" role="alert" markdown="1">

-  <i class="fa-solid fa-circle-exclamation fa-xl"></i> **Warning: this is not a website for a real course.**
+  <i class="fa-solid fa-circle-exclamation fa-xl"></i> **Warning: This website is not ready for student use.**
   <hr/>

-  It is actually the "demo" site for the Morea Framework.

-  See the <a href="https://morea-framework.github.io">Morea Framework Project Site</a> for details.
 </div>

-ICS 199 is a four week overview of selected topics in computer science, including Javascript, Open Source Software, and Ethics.
+ICS 466 Design for Mobile Devices is a project-based course about designing, implementing and testing software for mobile devices in general and cell phones in particular.
+It has writing-intensive and oral-communication foci.

 ## Who should take this course